Robert F. Hyde: Legal issues

 In May 2011 in Avon, Connecticut, Hyde was arrested and charged with reckless endangerment after his landscape company felled a tree onto an overhead power line.
 According to Hyde, the case was later dropped and the fine covered by his insurance provider.

 In May 2019, Hyde was taken into police custody at the Trump National Doral Miami after telling an officer that "a hit man was out to get [him]", and was detained under the Florida Mental Health Act and Marchman Act.

 In 2019, Hyde was also reported to police for trespassing at the First Church of Christ in Connecticut.

 In November 2019, Hyde was compelled by a magistrate to make child support payments to Jennyfer Morin to support their 13-year-old child.
 He was also sued by Between the Bridges, LLC for failing to pay fees owed to a marina in Old Saybrook, Connecticut in January 2019, and by a landlord in Simsbury, Connecticut in February 2019 over unpaid rent.

 Hyde violated a restraining order issued by a judge in Washington, D.C., ordering him to stay away from a political consultant who said Hyde was stalking her, leading police to confiscate three rifles and two shotguns from him.

+In 2022, Hyde was stopped by a law enforcement officer where He was charged with Speeding, using His phone while driving and not producing His proof of insurance while asked.
+During the interaction Hyde threatened the officers career.
+Later Hyde released the following opinion piece to explain the situation: